ron-aharoni/borednow.me/source/about/index.md

 > You are the average of the five people you spend the most time with.
 Jim Rohn

-> If you want to build a ship, don’t drum up the men to gather wood, divide the work and give orders.
-Instead, teach them to yearn for the vast and endless sea.
-Antoine de Saint-Exupéry

 > If You Run From Your Ghosts You’ll Never Find Out What They Want